• Home

 12:00 AM – Hocus Pocus Villain Spectacular Show

-Get my top tips for Mickey’s Not So Scary Halloween Party!
+For even more ideas, get my top tips for Mickey’s Not So Scary Halloween Party!

-What to Pack for Mickey’s Not-So-Scary Halloween Party
+What to Pack for Mickey’s Not So Scary Halloween Party

 Here’s exactly what I recommend having in your park bag:

-• Portable Phone Charger: Your phone will be working overtime during the party for photos, videos, checking wait times, Mobile Ordering, and looking at the party map.
+• Portable Phone Charger: Your phone will be working overtime during the party for photos, videos, checking wait times, mobile ordering, and looking at the party map.
 A reliable, fully charged portable charger is a must.

 • Cooling Fan: Even though it’s technically fall, Florida doesn’t always get the memo.
 Between costumes and crowds, it can still feel hot and humid at night.
 A handheld rechargeable fan is the easiest way to stay cool while waiting in character lines or grabbing a parade spot.